konstantintutsch/zarg/README.md

 *zarg* aims to be a fast, minimalist and efficient library designed for lightweight applications 🍃

-- Short Flags: Dash and single ASCII character ⏱️
+- Short Flags: Single dash and single alphanumeric character ⏱️
-- Long Flags: Double Dash and infinite characters 📍
+- Long Flags: Double dash and multiple alphanumeric characters 📍
-- Values: `--example value` 📊
+- Values: Read strings behind flags and create an array 📊
 - Boolean flags with `flag_count() > 0` ✅/❌

 ## Installation